 Your tutorial assignments are listed in Table 2.
 These will be marked by your Academic Tutor and returned to you with feedback that will allow you to improve your work for the next assignment.
 It is important that you download and view your feedback as soon as possible once it is available.
 Instructions for doing so are here.
 If you don’t understand some of the feedback you have been given you should ask your Academic Tutor about it.

 In order to pass the Tutorial Unit, three separate elements are required:

 - You must have satisfactory attendance at small-group tutorial and plenary sessions.

-- You have to obtain an average mark of at least 40% in your tutorial assignments.
+- You have to obtain an overall mark of at least 40% in your tutorial assignments.

 - You must pass the Writing and Referencing Skills unit (BIOL10741).

 Tutorials are an important part of the attendance requirements for your degree course and compensation for partial failure of unit examinations is available only to students who have passed their tutorial unit.
-In addition, students who fail their tutorial unit due to poor marks or absences will be removed from Industrial/Professional Experience, Language or MSci programmes, and are required to complete an extended essay during the summer vacation.
+In addition, students who fail their tutorial unit due to poor marks or absences will be removed from Four Year Programmes, and are required to complete a re-sit essay during the summer vacation.
 For further details see the First Level Handbook.

 Failure of the Tutorial Unit

 Level 1 students can fail the tutorial unit: